News & Forum

 Recent News & Commentaries

-Internationally renowned filmmaker Alice Diop will be visiting Duke briefly on April 18.
+Internationally renowned filmmaker Alice Diop visited Duke briefly on April 18.
 Alice Diop represented France for the 2023 Oscars, and was the recipient of the Grand Jury Prize in Venice and of the Louis Delluc Prize in France.
 Her acclaimed work is described by the film critic A.O.
-Scott as an "intellectually charged, emotionally wrenching story about the inability of storytelling - literary, legal or cinematic - to do justice to the violence and strangeness of human experience." - The New York Times Alice… read more about A Conversation with filmmaker Alice Diop »
+Scott as an "intellectually charged, emotionally wrenching story about the inability of storytelling - literary, legal or cinematic - to do justice to the violence and strangeness of human experience." - The New York Times Alice Diop is a… read more about A Conversation with filmmaker Alice Diop »

 Tuesday, April 2nd The CFFS, in partnership with Villa Albertine, welcomes Rama Salla Dieng.
 The author will join us for Global South Feminist Solidarities and the Meaning of Anti-Colonial, a public talk that is part of the Contemporary Feminisms in French Lecture Series and organized in collaboration with the Global South Feminisms Seminar.… read more about Global South Feminist Solidarities and the Meaning of Anti- Colonial with Rama Salla Dieng »